 See our Focused Puppies Training Program for the details.
 You must see the videos to appreciate what we do with these very young puppies.
 Our training goals go beyond training behaviors.
 We train puppies to WANT to engage and work with a person.
 Therefore, training focus and a good work ethic is first.

-For the past two years, over 90% of families getting puppies from us have chosen to get our training program.
+For the past five years, over 90% of families getting puppies from us have chosen to get our training program.
 Many of these initially planned on picking up their puppy at 7 1/2 to 8 weeks and then decided to leave their puppy for the training after looking more into it.
 For this reason and more importantly because we believe it is in every puppy’s best interest to stay with us until at least 10 weeks, all Summer Brook English English Cream Golden Retriever puppies starting with our 2020 litters will leave us with a start in training.
 Families love our program and so do our puppies.

 For more information, see first of all our Raising Puppies, Trained Puppies, and Trained Puppies Expectations pages for how we raise and train our puppies.
 Then, go to our About Us page which gives information on our family and who will be working with the puppies.
 Also see our After Puppy Pick Up page for additional videos and how to continue the training that we start.